redwoodjs/redwood/packages/create-redwood-app-template/packages/web/src/form/README.md

 #### name

-The same as the `name` of the input that this should show the error messag for.
+The same as the `name` of the input that this should show the error message for.

 ## `<Submit>`